-Civic participation can be defined as the "activities that address community concerns through nongovernmental or nonelectoral means, such as volunteering for building a homeless shelter or working on a community project."159 Civic participation is part of "social capital," which includes "those tangible substances that count for most in the daily lives of people: namely good will, fellowship, sympathy, and social intercourse among the individuals and families who make up a social unit."160 The type of people who volunteer to participate in community activities usually have a better understanding of the events going on around them and thus are more willing to listen to the other side with an open mind.
+Civic participation can be defined as the "activities that address community concerns through nongovernmental or nonelectoral means, such as volunteering for building a homeless shelter or working on a community project."
+Civic participation is part of "social capital," which includes "those tangible substances that count for most in the daily lives of people: namely good will, fellowship, sympathy, and social intercourse among the individuals and families who make up a social unit."
+The type of people who volunteer to participate in community activities usually have a better understanding of the events going on around them and thus are more willing to listen to the other side with an open mind.

 In this study, we adopted a scale developed by Zhang & Chia (2006) to measure whether there is a relationship between respondents' dependence on AJE as an important media source and the level of their civic engagement.
 In this scale, respondents are asked about the frequency of their performing the following community activities during the previous year: going to a club/neighborhood meeting; serving as an officer of some clubs or organizations; serving on a committee for a local organization; and working on a committee project.
-Please answer the following questions as truthfully and completely as possible.